KasadaNick/N0t-bot/posts/invisible-captcha-maybes.md

 slug: "invisible-captcha-maybes"
 ---

-# There Are No Maybes in Invisible CAPTCHAs

 *This is the second post in our invisible CAPTCHA series.
 In our [first post](http://link-to-first-blog), we explored how AI has fundamentally broken the traditional puzzle-based verification model and why invisible systems represent the evolution of human verification.
 Today, we examine why legacy CAPTCHA vendors struggle to make this transition successfully.*